utdata/rwd-billboard-data/README.md

 # rwd-py-billboard

 Fetches Billboard charts data using the [Billboard Charts](https://github.com/guoguo12/billboard-charts) python package.
+There are notebooks to build an archive going back in time, and one to update a current year.
+Also some other explorations.

 ## Requirements